The Boom is becoming HEAD’s racquet for experiments and custom cosmetics. Here is the HEAD Boom MP Arthur Ashe edition.

 - Weight: Strung weight (~312?g) with swingweight (~317) sits mid-range; give-and-take of stability vs. maneuverability.

-If you’re an intermediate-to-advanced player with a medium-fast swing seeking a stylish racket that punches with ease and pays tribute to a legend, this could be the one.
+If you’re an intermediate-to-advanced player with a medium-fast swing seeking a stylish racket that punches with ease and pays tribute to a legend, this could be one of the best tennis racquets to try out.